clemniem/LambDraw/README.md

 2. Reduce the Image in Size and Colors to a 4-Color Palette.
 3. Take each Color-Plane and produce G-Code
 ~~4.
 Send G-Code via USB to Motorcontroller (Arduino)~~ TODO
-4. Save Gcode to .gcode file and send via GCode-Sender.
+4. Save G-Code to .nc file and send via G-Code-Sender.

 # Example:

 I am using LambDraw to produce Gcode for my 4-Color-Plotter.

-The Programm
 ![LambDraw GUI](https://raw.githubusercontent.com/clemniem/LambDraw/master/doc/screenshot_lambgui.png)

 The Machine